 The Illusionist by Fredrik Brattberg.
 Artistic presentation/reading

-Presentation by Jack Tarlton and Giles Croft of the work-in-progress of the new translation by E V Crowe.
+Presentation by Giles Croft of the work-in-progress of the new translation by E V Crowe.

 The final part of the programme brings Norwegian and Scottish/UK artists and partners into conversation.
 With long-standing cultural connections across the North Sea, both countries have developed strong and independent performing arts ecosystems.
 This dialogue explores shared values, structural differences, opportunities for Scottish and international/Norwegian artists to come together, share ideas, and explore their practices and possible future collaboration